Comparison of Halo Model and Simulation Predictions for Projected-Field Kinematic Sunyaev-Zel'dovich Cross-Correlations: Results

 As a final calculation, we compute the signal-to-noise ratios (SNR) of the projected-field kSZ measurements as simulated by Websky for the \emph{Planck} and SO experimental setups, given by

 where $M_{\ell\ell'}$ is the covariance in Equation~\eqref{gauss_cov}.
 We run the calculation for the Websky halo sample size (indicated by $N_h$) and 100 times the sample size ($100 \times N_h$) for each redshift and filter, and present the results in Table~\ref{SNR_results}.
 Note that the $100N_h$ case is comparable to the size of existing galaxy catalogs like \emph{unWISE}, particularly for the $0.5 < z < 1.0$ redshift cut.
-Thus, the SNR forecast for \emph{Planck} and SO in this case should realistic, and indeed for \emph{Planck} it is similar to the SNRs obtained with actual data~\cite{Hill2016,Kusiak_2021}.
-Overall, the future SNR expected from SO with the projected-field estimator is very high (as found in~\cite{Ferraro2016,Patki_2023,Bolliet_2023}), thus motivating further theoretical development to improve the model used in interpreting the data.
+The future SNR expected from SO with the projected-field estimator is very high (as found in~\cite{Ferraro2016,Patki_2023,Bolliet_2023}), thus motivating further theoretical development to improve the model used in interpreting the data.